jan-klos/PSAR/webserver/README.txt

-static/ - basically files visible for templates static/styles/custom.css - css tweaks static/img/ - folder where images are temporarily stored in order to display them (automatically created)
+static/ - basically files visible for templates static/styles/custom.css - css tweaks static/tmp/ - folder where images and pdf files are temporarily stored in order to display them (automatically created)

 ---------------------------------